CALL FOR CONTRIBUTIONS

 As of 2020 the archive contains contributions from: Anvers Island (Antarctica), Cape Verde, Greenland, Kivalina (Alaska), Nepal, New Orleans, New York City, Panama, Peru, Senegal, Trinidad and Tobago, and Tuvalu.

 Talbot Rice Gallery is now collecting contributions from Scotland.
+Contributions should come from a place that will disappear, becoming no longer habitable or able to support the contribution owing to the impacts of climate change.
 The project is organized around The United Nations Framework Convention on Climate Change (UNFCCC) – an international treaty on climate change.
 Items collected in Scotland will contribute to the United Kingdom of Great Britain and Northern Ireland archive.
-Contributions will be displayed at Talbot Rice Gallery in Edinburgh as part of the exhibition The Normal, which will open in 2021.
+Contributions will be displayed at Talbot Rice Gallery in Edinburgh as part of the exhibition The Normal, which will open 18 May 2021.

 WHAT TO CONTRIBUTE